create3000/x_ite/docs/_posts/components/HAnim/HAnimJoint.md

 ## Overview

-Each joint in the body is represented by an HAnimJoint node.
+HAnimJoint node can represent each joint in a body.
+The child HAnimSegment node provides a visual representation of the skeleton segment.

 The HAnimJoint node belongs to the **HAnim** component and its default container field is *children.* It is available since X3D version 3.0 or later.